Sign In / Sign Out

 Students receiving financial assistance are strongly encouraged to consult with a Student Financial Assistance counselor to determine your financial obligation if you choose to complete the MCW process.

 A request for an MCW must include official documentation in the form of an official letter from a health care provider.
-The letter must be typed on the health care provider’s letterhead stationery.
+The letter must be on the health care provider’s letterhead stationery.

 The official documentation should include a statement from the student explaining the circumstances or challenges they are facing.
 Students making a request for only some courses in a semester and not all courses, should provide a statement as to why they were successful in some courses, but not others.
 Documentation from the healthcare provider should include: